heroku/cowboyku/guide/hooks.md

 ```

 The following hook function will provide a custom body for 404 errors
-when it has not been provided before, and will let Cowboy proceed with
+when it has not been provided before, and will let Cowboyku proceed with
 the default response otherwise.

 ``` erlang